youyanggu/covid19_projections/about.md

 ## Data and Output

 To make our projections, we use the daily death total provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series), what is considered by experts to be the "gold standard" reference data.
 We do not use case-related data in our modeling due to reasoning alluded to [here](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/).
+With that said, we do look at case and hospitalization data to help determine the bounds for our search grid, as changes in cases lead changes in deaths.

 While we do not use testing data in our model, we sometimes use US testing data from [The COVID Tracking Project](https://covidtracking.com/) in our research and graphs.